tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 configured not to perform a cookie exchange.
 The default SHOULD be that the exchange is performed, however.
-In addition, the server MAY choose not to do a cookie exchange when a session is resumed or, more generically, when the DTLS handshake uses a PSK-based key exchange.
+In addition, the server MAY choose not to do a cookie exchange when a session is resumed or, more generically, when the DTLS handshake uses a PSK-based key exchange and the IP address matches one associated with the PSK.
 Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange risk being used in an amplification attack if the size of outgoing messages greatly exceeds the size of those that are received.
-A server SHOULD limit the amount of data it sends toward a client address before it verifies that the client is able to receive data at that address.
+A server SHOULD limit the amount of data it sends toward a client address to three times the amount of data sent by the client before it verifies that the client is able to receive data at that address.
 A client address is valid after a cookie exchange or handshake completion.
-A server MAY apply a higher limit based on heuristics, such as if the client uses the same IP address as the connection on which the cookie was created.
 Clients MUST be prepared to do a cookie exchange with every handshake.
+Note that cookies are only valid for the existing handshake and cannoy be stored for future handshakes.

 If a server receives a ClientHello with an invalid cookie, it MUST terminate the handshake with an "illegal_parameter" alert.